 “Our people are our most important resource”.
 How many times have you heard this from organizations?
 It’s one thing to say, another thing to believe, and altogether another thing to actually treat employees as if they really are the most important resource.
-But here’s a radical idea to flip the employer/employee relationship on its head: Treat your employees like you do your best customers, and watch your company win in all phases.
+But here’s a radical idea to flip the employer/employee relationship on its head: Treating employees like customers will help your company grow and thrive.

 THE LAST MOST IMPORTANT PERSON

 Many times, companies focus first on pleasing their investors, then next pleasing their customers, with employees bringing up the caboose.
 After all, if an employee doesn’t want to do the job needed, there are many others who would be willing to take the spot.
 That’s an old-school mentality, while the reality for HR personnel today is that good employees are often difficult to find, and even more challenging to keep.
 Putting all other relationships in your business ahead of your employees will continue to be less effective in a competitive environment for qualified candidates.